 Property rights are a primary factor in the accumulation of capital for production and investment.
 Secure titling is key to unlocking the wealth embodied in real estate, making natural resources available for economic use, and providing collateral for investment financing.
 It is also through the extension and protection of property rights that societies avoid the "tragedy of the commons," the phenomenon that leads to the degradation and exploitation of property that is held communally and for which no one is accountable.
-A key aspect of property rights protection is the enforcement of contracts.
+A key aspect of the protection of property rights is the enforcement of contracts.
 The voluntary undertaking of contractual obligations is the foundation of the market system and the basis for economic specialization, gains from commercial exchange, and trade among nations.
-Evenhanded government enforcement of private contracts is essential to ensuring equity and integrity in the marketplace.
+Even-handed government enforcement of private contracts is essential to ensuring equity and integrity in the marketplace.